villekf/OMEGA-doc/docs/source/examples.rst

 Example preclinical Inveon data is available at: https://doi.org/10.5281/zenodo.3528056 or https://doi.org/10.5281/zenodo.4646897.
 The ``PET_main_genericExample.m/py`` or ``Inveon_PET_main_listmode_example`` files can be used automatically for this data.

+An example for dynamic reconstruction is shown in ``PET_dynamic_reconstruction_example.m/py``.
+You can select sinogram, index-based, or coordinate-based reconstruction.
+Both spatial and temporal regularization are on by default.

 CT data
 -------